Electroweak right-handed neutrino portal dark matter: Benchmarks and evolution of the dark particles

 \subsection{Boltzmann equations}

 We solve the full set of Boltzmann equations, including all relevant interactions, to track the evolution of the dark sector particles $\chi,\phi$ as well as the heavy right-handed neutrinos.
-All relevant Feynman diagrams for these processes are collected in Appendix~\ref{App:FeyD}.
+The calculation of scattering processes involving Majorana fermions is summarized in Appendix~\ref{App:SAwM}, while the relevant Feynman diagrams and collision terms are collected in Appendix~\ref{App:CT}.

 As discussed in Section~\ref{Sec:RHNP}, under the assumption $m_\chi < m_\phi$, $\chi$ is the dark matter candidate.
 The field $\phi$ either decays completely before BBN or, in the freeze-in scenario, can also serve as a dark matter candidate.
 The yield of $\chi$ can achieve the observed relic abundance through either freeze-out or freeze-in processes.